-Forget the debate.
-It’s Valentine’s Day… have some fun.
+Forget the fertility myths.
+It’s Valentine’s Day… have some fun

-Fertility treatment can be a real drag on a relationship.
+Fertility myths and treatment can be a real drag on a relationship.
 What was intimate becomes so technical: take these hormones, make this “deposit,” come in for an ultrasound, have timed intercourse.
-We follow all of the fertility rules; often, just as added torture, we follow all the fertility myths, too.
+We follow all of the fertility rules.
+Often, just as added torture, we follow fertility myths.

 Men: Don’t go near a bike.
 Don’t drink Mountain Dew.
 Wear boxers.
 Stay out of hot tubs.